 The only real downside to hardware wallets is that, unlike other wallet types, they’re not free.
 Standard hardware wallets can be purchased from trusted manufacturers like Trezor or Ledger for around $100.
 Beyond Bitcoin, hardware wallets can also store multiple altcoins and tokens.
 If your crypto balance is sufficient to justify the outlay, we highly recommend investing in the security of a hardware wallet.
 While hardware wallets aren’t entirely bulletproof – a technically sophisticated adversary with the proper equipment could probably steal your bitcoins if they take possession of the device – they reliably protect users against 95% of common attacks.
 It is still necessary to check Bitcoin addresses against the clipboard hijacking attack however.

 Bitcoin security is a serious and complex matter.
 The optimum way for the average user to protect their coins is to invest in a hardware wallet and use it in conjunction with a trusted software or mobile wallet.
-Storing coins on exchanges or web wallets is asking for trouble, and should be avoided.
+Storing coins on exchanges or web wallets is asking for trouble, and should be avoided for significant amounts.
+We also recommend that you devote some time to studying secure storage solutions before you buy Bitcoin from Coinmama, or anywhere else.